 Brewton in Escambia County, Alabama — The American South (East South Central)

 Location.
 Touch for map.
-The marker and cistern is located within Jennings Park.
-Marker is at or near this postal address: Persimmon Street, Brewton AL 36426, United States of America.
+Marker is at or near this postal address: 126 Northeast Street, Brewton AL 36426, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Ritz Theater (about 700 feet away, measured in a direct line); Bank of Brewton (approx. 0.2 miles away); Escambia County Veterans Memorial (approx. ¼ mile away); Hart Station (approx. ¼ mile away); The Leigh Place (approx. ¼ mile away); Union Cemetery (approx. half a mile away); Franklin Cemetery (approx. 0.6 miles away); Downing-Shofner School (approx. 1.2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Hart Station (approx. 0.4 miles away); Escambia County Veterans Memorial (approx. 0.4 miles away); The Leigh Place (approx. 0.4 miles away); Bank of Brewton (approx. half a mile away); The Robbins & McGowin Building (approx. 0.6 miles away); Ritz Theater (approx. 0.6 miles away); Burnt Corn Park Cistern (approx. 0.7 miles away); Downing-Shofner School (approx. 0.8 miles away).
 Touch for a list and map of all markers in Brewton.

 Categories. • Churches & Religion •

 Credits.
 This page was last revised on March 7, 2019.
 This page originally submitted on March 7, 2019, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 50 times since then.
 Photos: 1, 2, 3. submitted on March 7, 2019, by Mark Hilton of Montgomery, Alabama.